ExpertIce Badges

 Conservatorship vs. Guardianship

 Conservatorship and guardianship are legal arrangements designed to protect and manage the affairs of individuals who are unable to make decisions for themselves, typically due to incapacity, disability, or being a minor.
-As an estate planning lawyer in Portland, I am often asked what the difference between the two are and whether they are the same thing.
+As an estate planning lawyer in Folsom, I am often asked what the difference between the two are and whether they are the same thing.
 While the specific terminology and laws governing these arrangements vary, here are some general distinctions between conservatorship and guardianship:

 Conservatorship: